DudeThatsErin/MacNPCSetup/README.md

 ### Basic Apps
 This is a quick list of the apps I use on my Mac.

-- GitHub Desktop
-- Safari
+- Safari & Arc
-  - I don't like Arc because you can't open separate windows for things so using multiple monitors is a no-go with it.
-Chrome harvests too much data and uses too much RAM so I use Safari.
+  - I use Vinegar in Safari to block ads in YouTube and sometimes get annoyed that you can't have individual windows easily in Arc so I swap back and forth.
-- Apple Mail / Spark
+- Apple Mail
-  - I haven't decided on which one I want to use so for now, I am using both.
-- Apple Notes for Notes
+- Apple Notes & Obsidian for Notes
 - WP Engine Local to keep our sites up-to-date.
 - Trello for work tasks and notes as well as personal projects.
 I use the free version as there is nothing in premium that is necessary for me since I don't share.
 - AirTable for tasks that are shared at work.
 My employer uses AirTable to keep everything up-to-date.